sunghwank/spmindex/README.md

 </code>
 </pre>

-You may have to specify SDSL_INCLUDE and SDSL_LIB in Makefile.
+If failed to compile, you may have to specify SDSL_INCLUDE and SDSL_LIB in Makefile.